vashitaArora/mediawikiToVstsWiki/Migrationdetails.md

 This document contains the details of the content migrated from mediawiki based [VSOWiki](https://vsowiki.com/) to markdown based [VSTSWiki](https://mseng.visualstudio.com/VSOnline/VS.in%20Social%20Collab/_wiki/wikis/VSOnline.wiki).
+We migrated around 3500 pages from VSOWiki to VSTS Wiki.

 This article details out:

+1. Learnings from the migration
-1. Manual fixes
+2. Manual fixes we had to do
-2. Not supported
+3. Not supported formats even after the migration
-3. Automated fixes
+4. Automated fixes

+# Learnings

+Our automation tool is built on [pandoc](pandoc.org).I have discussed our strategy and key decisions we made before the migration in this PPT for broader reference.

 # Manual fixes